glotzerlab/signac-flow/doc/cluster_submission.rst

 Cluster Submission
 ==================

-Using **signac-flow** to manage the submission of operations to a cluster environment, enables us to **keep track** of the status of individual operations, such as whether they are queued or running.
-The following sections describe briefly how to setup a submission process.
+While it is always possible to manually submit scripts like the one shown in the :ref:`previous chapter <project-script>` to a cluster, using the *flow interface* will allows us to **keep track of submitted operations** for example to prevent the resubmission of active operations.

+In addition, **signac-flow** may utilize *environment profiles* to adjust the submission process based on your local environment.
+That is because different cluster environments will offer different resources and require slightly different options for submission.
+While the basic options will be as similar as possible, the *submit interface* will be slightly adapted to the local environment.
+You can check out the available options with the ``python project.py submit --help`` command.

 The *submit* interface
 ======================